 Beachwood Estates

 While it seems like these places could be had for bargain prices, one has to question the additional costs involved and if in the end it’s worth it.
 That foundation mentioned before, land to put it on, damage from being moved, perhaps hidden damage from the flood?
 What’s the real cost?
 Imagine some people will snap out of their post-auction high and realize, it may not be worth it.
 Any houses not moved within a certain time will be demolished with the bidders loosing their deposits.
 Streets and infrastructure will then be torn up and the whole place allowed to revert back to nature.
 There should be zero signs of Beachwood Estates come this time next year, if not sooner.
 It’ll be but a memory.

 BIGDoer.com visited Beachwood Estates twice, the second on the final day of bidding.
 Was sort of expecting it to be busy both times, doubly so for number two.
 You know with everyone getting in a last look, curious what the fuss was about, eyeing up what they planed to purchase and so on.
 But it was strangely quiet.
 That one has to walk in up and over the flood wall, sometimes through mud and snow, I guess kept most away.
-It wasn’t trespassing to walk the streets, by the way, but each property was off limits (we got permission anyway).
+It wasn’t trespassing to walk the streets, by the way, but each property off limits (we got permission anyway).
 Once the remediation begins this could change and everything might be a no-go zone, for a time anyway.
 Then I suspect it’ll become a recreational green space.

 We asked if we could get inside some of the most interesting houses but were told no, we could only view the exteriors.
 And then, only if we behaved ourselves.
 Us, trouble?
 The houses are vacant so I suppose there was not much to see in them anyway.
 Still, it would have fun.

 It felt rather strange walking the neighbourhood.
 The streets were cleared of snow, ditto for the sidewalks.
 The houses looked occupied.
 Vandals had not really made a mark.
 It looked alive.
 At least before night fell.
 Fully expecting someone to step out of a house, jump in their car and drive away.
 Fully expected to see a Purolator Van drop off a delivery, or a pizza a guy so similar.
-Fully expected to see residents out walking dogs…kids out playing…people.
-But there was nothing.
+Fully expected to see residents out walking dogs…kids out playing…people, but there was nothing.

+Beachwood Estates